 ELK POINT, S.D. | The 17th day of a landmark trial over Beef Products, Inc.'s defamation lawsuit against ABC News quickly came to a close Tuesday.

-Gering did not specify what type of legal issue was at issue.
+Gering did not specify what type of legal issue was the cause.
 Attorneys for both sides were expected to meet with the judge to resolve the undisclosed issue.

 The trial is scheduled to reconvene at 8:30 a.m.
 Wednesday.
 ABC attorney Dane Butswinkas was cross-examining BPI expert witness Kimberly Neuendorf when court adjourned Monday afternoon.